TN CM flays Sri Lankan Navy over death of 4 Indian fishermen | Law-Order

 Condoling the deaths, the Chief Minister, in an officialrelease, said he has ordered a solatium of Rs 10 lakh each tothe families of the four fishermen.

+Referring to External Affairs Minister S Jaishankar'srecent Sri Lanka visit and his 'talks' with the islandgovernment on the fishermen issue, Stalin said the 'killing'of the four fishermen showed the neighbouring country had noregard for India.

+''Prime Minister Narendra Modi should condemn Sri Lankaand pressurise that country to provide a compensation of Rsfive crore each to the families of the four fishermen killedby Sri Lankan Navy,'' Stalin said in a statement.

-He said when four fishermen who had set out for fishingfrom Pudukottai district on January 18 did not return, asearch operation was undertaken by Indian Coast Guard, a navalship and helicopter on his direction.
+Palaniswami said when four fishermen who had set out forfishing from Pudukottai district on January 18 did not return,a search operation was undertaken by Indian Coast Guard, anaval ship and helicopter on his direction.

-''We now have received information through fishermen thatthe four (missing) fishermen died due to attack by Sri LankanNavy,'' he said in an official release.
+''We now have received information through fishermen thatthe four (missing) fishermen died due to attack by Sri LankanNavy,'' he said.

 The four had ventured into the sea for fishing in a boatbelonging to a man from Thangachimadam near Rameswaram inRamanathapuram district, he said, adding it was among the 214mechanised vessels that had set out for fishing.